ZendarInc/torchsparse/README.md

 ### Zendar renames this module Torchsparseplusplus

 To aid with integration of the new torchsparse version 2.1.0 into RadarProcessor, the module torchsparse has been renamed torchsparseplusplus.
 This will be maintained in the branch `zendar-main-tspp`.
+Torchsparse version 1.4.5 will be maintained on the branch `zendar-main`.

 ### [website](http://torchsparse.mit.edu/) | [paper (MICRO 2023)](https://www.dropbox.com/scl/fi/obdku0kqxjlkvuom2opk4/paper.pdf?rlkey=0zmy8eq9fzllgkx54zsvwsecf&dl=0) | [paper (MLSys 2022)](https://arxiv.org/abs/2204.10319) | [presentation](https://www.youtube.com/watch?v=IIh4EwmcLUs) | [documents](http://torchsparse-docs.github.io/) | [pypi server](http://pypi.hanlab.ai/simple/torchsparse)